 A lot of modeling work has been carried out on the different sites of the OZCAR-RI which, combined with data analysis, has provided some key knowledge.
 However, these approaches remained very site-specific and often used different modeling tools.

-In the context of the OZCAR-RI, it became necessary to use a multi-site modeling approach based on the data from observatories in order to foster a comparative approach and to try to answer “big” questions on the functioning, general and local, of the Critical Zone.
+In the context of the OZCAR-RI, it became necessary to use a multi-site modeling approach based on the data from OZCAR-RI observatories in order to foster a comparative approach and to try to answer “big” questions on general and local functioning of the Critical Zone.

 A first step was to identify the modeling tools used in OZCAR-RI and the type of observables needed/used.
-A synthesis was presented at the TERENO conference in October 2018 (Habets et al., https://www.ufz.de/tereno2018/index.php?en=44426).
+A synthesis was presented at the TERENO conference in October 2018.

 Towards a better dialogue between observation data and models

-After a consultation with the teams interested by the approach, it was decided to implement the EcH2O-iso ecohydologic model on four observatories sharing a similar geology., but different climatic and land-use contexts : the Strengbach site in the Vosges (OHGE), the Kerbernez site in Brittany (AgrHys), the Ara site in Benin (AMMA-CATCH) and the Mule Hole site in India (M-TROPICS).
-This allowed the following scientific questions to be adressed :
+After a consultation with the teams interested in the approach, Sylvain Kuppel’s work focused on implementing the EcH2O-iso ecohydologic model on four observatories sharing a similar geology but with different climatic and land-use contexts : the Strengbach site in the Vosges (OHGE), the Kerbernez site in Brittany (AgrHys), the Ara site in Benin (AMMA-CATCH) and the Mule Hole site in India (M-TROPICS).
+This allowed the following scientific questions to be addressed :

-- Where do plants extract the water they consume and how does this influence water pathwayss in the watershed?
+- Where do plants extract the water they consume and how does this influence water pathways in the watershed?

-- How do water flows and water residence times in the regolith (the soil’s altered area) affect the transport of major elements?
+- How do water flows and water residence times in the regolith (the soil’s altered area) impact the transport of major elements?

-To address the second question, the EcH2O-ISO was linked with the WITCH3D chemical alteration model.
+To address the second question, the EcH2O-ISO ecohydrological model was linked with the WITCH3D chemical wheathering model.

-Julien continued this work by focusing on three metropolitan basins with contrasting geological, climatic and land use contexts: the Kervidy-Naizin (AgrHys), Auradé and Strengbach (OHGE) basins.
+Julien Ackerer has continued this work by focusing on three metropolitan basins with contrasting geological, climatic and land use contexts: the Kervidy-Naizin (AgrHys), Auradé and Strengbach (OHGE) basins.